ACADLab/SPICEPilot/README.md

 ### Experimental Results

 SPICEPilot outperforms prior models like AnalogCoder in SPICE code generation accuracy and robustness, achieving higher success rates across all difficulty levels and circuit types.
-See our published [arXiv paper](https://arxiv.org/abs/ICRC_24_arXiv) for detailed results and comparisons.
+See our published [tobeupdated](tobeupdatted) for detailed results and comparisons.

 ## Limitations & Future Work